geoffxy/conductor/website/docs/cli/explorer.md

 The host that Conductor's explorer tool will bind to.
 If unspecified, this will be `localhost`.
 Generally, you will not need to modify this value.

+### `--no-browser`

+If set, Conductor will not automatically launch a web browser.
+By default, this explorer command will start a web browser pointed at the explorer's web interface.

 ### `-h` or `--help`

 Prints a help message that provides details about how to use the `cond explorer`